 Vehicle wash water contains pollutants like oil, grease, heavy metals, solvents and soaps.
-When these harmful pollutants run off our driveways and roads, they go down the storm drain and travel to our local streams, rivers, and Puget Sound - untreated.
+If these harmful pollutants run off your driveway and into the road, they can flow into storm drains and travel to our local streams, rivers, and Puget Sound - untreated.
 Over 2,000,000 gallons of contaminated car wash runoff flows into our streams each year!

 Car going through a commercial wash